openjs-foundation/cross-project-council/proposals/stage-2/CPC_CHARTER/CPC-CHARTER.md

 There are 3 Board seats earmarked for representation from the _$FOUNDATION_ projects.
-The first of these board seats is filled by the CPC Director as outlined in Section 7 on [Elections][].
+The first of these board seats is filled by the CPC Director as outlined in Section 7 on [Elections][] and is always in place.

-The remaining 2 Board seats will be filled based on processes defined by the CPC and approved by the Voting CPC members and then the Board.
+The second board seat requires 2 Platinum board members to activate and will be filled based on processes defined by the CPC and approved by the Voting CPC members and then the Board.
 The CPC members will review and either re-confirm or update the processes once per year.

-For the first year after the formation of the _$FOUNDATION_, the processes for filling the remaining 2 Board seats will be as follows:
+For the first year after the formation of the _$FOUNDATION_, the processes for filling this seat will be as follows:

 * As a constellation member of the _$FOUNDATION_, the Node.js project will elect one Board representative from either the TSC or Community Committee.
 The representative will be selected through a vote of the members of the Node.js organization.

-* One board member will be elected from the voting CPC members representing the top level projects (excluding those representing Node.js) within the _$FOUNDATION_ through a vote of the members of the top level projects (excluding Node.js).

-This approach ensures that votes are not swamped by the larger nubmers of members within the Node.js project while at the same time recognizing the size and contribution of the Node.js project at this time.

-As described in the [Elections][] section a multiple candidate method will be be used for the voting.
+As described in the [Elections][] section a multiple candidate method will be be used for the voting for the first and second board members.

+The third board seat is earmarked to represent the Individual membership program.
+3 Platinum board members as well as 2000 members registered in the Individual membership program are required for it to activate.
+Candidates for the Individual Membership Director are to be nominated by voting members of the top-level committees of all projects and the voting CPC members.
+Active members of the Individual Membership program would then vote on the candidate of their choosing via an election system set by the CPC.

 ## Section 9.
 Decision Making